Looking to make your daily coffee habit a bit more sustainable? We’ve got you covered with today’s article!

 Ditch Single-Use Coffee Cups

 So if you’re a coffee shop regular, one of the best things you can do is to bring your own coffee cup each visit.
-Not only are you reducing waste, you also might get a BYO cup discount from the barista.
-There are many types of reusable coffee cups, but this silicone and glass cup from JOCO is one of my favorites.
+Not only are you reducing waste with each visit, you also might get a BYO cup discount from the barista.
+There are many types of reusable coffee cups, but this 12 ounce silicone and glass cup from JOCO is one of my favorites.